The Miracle in the Hot Room: How America Was Forged Between Certainty and Chaos

 They were caught between two worlds:

-The Four Languages of Fear
+The Four Voices

 In that hot room, the arguments went deeper than politics.
-Some of them were feeling the problem, other's were trapped in thought.
+Some of them were feeling the problem, others were trapped in thought.
 Let's listen to these voices of fear and hope:

 The Voice of Memory & Feeling